Paul F-Brandwein Institute Programs

 Richard Louv is a futurist and journalist focused on family, nature, and community.
 He is the author of seven books, including, most recently, "Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder" (Algonquin).
 He has written for The New York Times, The Washington Post, The Christian Science Monitor, and other newspapers and magazines.
 In addition to his writing, Louv is chairman of The Children & Nature Network, a nonprofit organization helping build the movement to reconnect children and nature.
 He is a member of the Citistates Group, an association of urban observers, and serves on the board of directors of eco-America.

 Between 1984 and 2006, Louv was a columnist for The San Diego Union-Tribune.
 He was also a columnist and member of the editorial advisory board for Parents magazine.
-He helped found Connect for Kids, the largest child advocacy site on the Web. e served as an advisor to the Ford Foundation's Leadership for a Changing World award program and the Scientific Council on the Developing Child, and was a Visiting Scholar at the Heller School for Sociat Policy and Management at Bradeis University.
+He helped found Connect for Kids, the largest child advocacy site on the Web.
+He served as an advisor to the Ford Foundation’s Leadership for a Changing World award program and the Scientific Council on the Developing Child, and was a Visiting Scholar at the Heller School for Sociat Policy and Management at Bradeis University.
 Louv spreaks frequently around the country.
-He has appeared on NPR's Morning Edition, The Morning Show on CBS, Good Morning America, Today, Bill Moyers' Listening to America, NPR's Fresh Air, Talk of the Nation, PBS NewsHour with Jim Lehrer, the CBS Evening News, NBC Nightly News, and many other programs.
+He has appeared on NPR’s Morning Edition, The Morning Show on CBS, Good Morning America, Today, Bill Moyers’ Listening to America, NPR’s Fresh Air, Talk of the Nation, PBS NewsHour with Jim Lehrer, the CBS Evening News, NBC Nightly News, and many other programs.
 The United Nations commissiioned his monograph on fatherhood for the U.N.
 Year of the Child, and he has spoken before the National Policy Council in the White House.

-Earthlore Associates
+President, Earthlore Associates

 Conservation for the 21st Century And Beyond